Class destructor – a method named

 function testDestructor cwj = CallbackWithJava ... delete(cwj) end

-MATLAB applications that use Java objects should manage the lifecycle of the objects involved.
+MATLAB applications that use Java or other external-language objects should manage the lifecycle of the objects involved.
 A typical user interface application references Java objects from MATLAB objects and creates callbacks on Java objects that reference MATLAB objects.

 You can break these cyclic references in various ways: